 Theory The formulation of an apparent relationship among certain observed phenomena, which has been verified.
 A theory explains many interrelated facts and can be used to make predictions about natural phenomena.
-Examples are Newton's theory of gravitation and the kinetic molecular theory of gases, which we will encounter in Section 6-6.
-This type of theory is also subject to testing and will be discarded or modified if it is contradicted by new facts.
-Harvey put these facts together to come up with a new hypothesis: blood is pumped by the heart and circulates throughout the body.
-This was a better hypothesis than Galen's because it fit the facts more closely.
+Examples are Newton's theory of gravitation and the kinetic molecular theory of gases, which we will encounter in Section 6.6.
+This type of theory is also subject to testing and will be discarded or modified if it is contradicted by new facts. valves separate the upper chambers of the heart from the lower chambers.
+He also discovered that the heart is a pump that, by contracting and expanding, pushes the blood out.
+Harvey's teacher, Fabricius (1537-1619), had previously observed that one-way valves exist in the veins, so that blood in the veins can travel only toward the heart and not the other way.

+Harvey put these facts together to come up with a new hypothesis: Blood is pumped by the heart and circulates throughout the body.
+This was a better hypothesis than Galen's because it fitted the facts more closely.
 Even so, it was still a hypothesis and, according to the scientific method, had to be tested further.
 One important test took place in 1661, four years after Harvey died.
 Harvey had predicted that because there had to be a way for the blood to get from the arteries to the veins, tiny blood vessels must connect them.
 In 1661, the Italian anatomist Malpighi (1628-1694), using the newly invented microscope, found these tiny vessels, which are now called capillaries.

 Malpighi's discovery supported the blood circulation hypothesis by fulfilling Harvey's prediction.
-When a hypothesis passes enough tests, we have more confidence in it and call it a theory.
+When a hypothesis passes the tests, we have more confidence in it and call it a theory.
 A theory is the formulation of an apparent relationship among certain observed phenomena, which has been verified to some extent.
 In this sense, a theory is the same as a hypothesis except that we have a stronger belief in it because more evidence supports it.
 No matter how much confidence we have in a theory, however, if we discover new facts that conflict with it or if it does not pass newly devised tests, the theory must be altered or rejected.
 In the history of science, many firmly established theories have eventually been thrown out because they could not pass new tests.